-Over the last three years the City of Flint as worked with community partners and volunteers to install new playgrounds all over the city.
+Since 2015, the City of Flint as worked with community partners and volunteers to install new playgrounds all over the city.
 Flint has used strategic planning to place playgrounds in parks with the most children nearby.
-Not only do these modern playgrounds replace outdated play equipment that no longer meet safety standards, but they are based on designs that have been chosen by the kids and the community.
+Not only do these modern playgrounds replace outdated play equipment that no longer meet safety standards, but they are based on designs that have been created by the kids in Flint!

-Volunteers have contributed over \$200,000 in donated labor to install over \$260,000 in new playground equipment across ten parks with SIX new community playgrounds builds planned for 2018 alone!
+Volunteers have contributed over \$200,000 in donated labor to install over \$700,000 in new playground equipment across 16 parks with SIX new community playgrounds built in 2018 alone!